khush3/website_files/content/authors/admin/_index.md

 - Visitors
 ---

-My interest lies in Machine Learning and Electronics, particularly in its application to Robotics.
-I look forward to developing Robotic-Systems that tightly couple Cognition and Electronics.
-I have worked on Machine Learning for a while now, and have developed a keen interest in Reinforcement Learning.
+My interest lies in Reinforcement Learning, particularly in its application to Robotics.
+I have worked on Machine Learning for a while now, and have developed an ardent interest in Reinforcement Learning.

 In my sophomore year, I started to work under [Dr. Shital Chiddarwar](http://mec.vnit.ac.in/people/sschiddarwar/) in [IvLabs](http://www.ivlabs.in/) and took various challenges that involved the application of Deep Learning and Reinforcement Learning.